-If you open up a magazine, the layout of each page, the font choices, even sometimes pagination, has all been thought about by a designer.
+If you open up a magazine, the layout of each page, the font choices, even sometimes pagination, have all been thought about by a designer.
 The advert that has been placed in has probably been designed by another designer, and then also art-worked in a few different dimensions for online banners and possibly billboards.

-Graphic Design is never a solo activity, unless of course you are building your own product and don’t want any help or advice.
+Graphic Design is never a solo activity unless of course you are building your own product and don’t want any help or advice.